llwang8/Data_Science_Portfolio/README.md

 Unzip command on an archive file to extract the 2 csv files within it.
 Read in csv files in read.py.
 Use the pandas.pivot_table() function to create a pivot table to aggregate school enrollment by gender and by school type (magnet schools or juvenile justice facilities) in exploration.py.
 Compute the percentage of enrollment that each race and gender makes up by dividing the respective sums by total enrollment in enrollment.py.

 - <b>Transforming Data With Python</b> [[open dir](https://github.com/llwang8/Data_Science_Portfolio/tree/master/CommandLine/Project_%20Transforming%20data%20with%20Python)]\
 Use different Python scripts to transform data to uncover insights.
 Create a load_data function to read in csv file and return dataframe in read.py.
-Process headline string to find the 100 words most offen appear in headlines in count.py.
-Remove subdomain and sort domains to find domains most offen submitted in domain.py.
+Process headline string to find the 100 words most often appear in headlines in count.py.
+Remove subdomain and sort domains to find domains most often submitted in domain.py.
 Use parse function from dateutil library‘s parser module to get hour of the article submitted so as to find when the most articles are submitted in time.py.

 ### Data Analysis with Pandas and Numpy
 - <b>Analyze Thanksgiving Dinner</b> [[open dir](https://github.com/llwang8/Data_Science_Portfolio/tree/master/DataAnalysisWithPandasNumpy/Project_%20Analyzing%20Thanksgiving%20Dinner)] [[ipynb](https://github.com/llwang8/Data_Science_Portfolio/blob/master/DataAnalysisWithPandasNumpy/Project_%20Analyzing%20Thanksgiving%20Dinner/Basics.ipynb)]\
 Use Pandas to discover region and income-based patterns in what Americans eat for Thanksgiving dinner.

 - <b>Exploring Ebay Car Sales Data</b> [[open dir](https://github.com/llwang8/Data_Science_Portfolio/tree/master/DataAnalysisWithPandasNumpy/Project_%20Exploring%20Ebay%20Car%20Sales%20Data)] [[ipynb](https://github.com/llwang8/Data_Science_Portfolio/blob/master/DataAnalysisWithPandasNumpy/Project_%20Exploring%20Ebay%20Car%20Sales%20Data/Basics.ipynb)]\
-Use Pandas to clean up the data and analyze the included used car listings so as to find the most common brand/model combination, and correlation of average price to different odoemeter bin groups.
+Use Pandas to clean up the data and analyze the included used car listings so as to find the most common brand/model combination, and correlation of average price to different odometer bin groups.

 ### Data Visualization
 - <b>Visualizing Earnings Based On College Majors</b> [[open dir](https://github.com/llwang8/Data_Science_Portfolio/tree/master/DataVisualization/Project_%20Visualizing%20Earnings%20Based%20On%20College%20Majors)] [[ipynb](https://github.com/llwang8/Data_Science_Portfolio/blob/master/DataVisualization/Project_%20Visualizing%20Earnings%20Based%20On%20College%20Majors/.ipynb_checkpoints/Basics-checkpoint.ipynb)]\